Plans for the Resumption of Public Mass

 - Parish Office (203 322-1562) – if you do not have easy access to the internet, you may contact the parish office during business hours, Tues-Fri, 9am-4pm to make a reservation on the phone.

-- Reservations are not required for daily Mass at this time.
+- Reservations are not required for daily Mass.

 What to Expect

-Arrival – Those attending a particular Mass may enter the building through one of two entrances: 1) the main entrance by Newfield Avenue, and 2) the southwestern entrance on the corner closest to the school building.
-There, a volunteer will confirm your registration and you will have an opportunity to make a donation.
+Arrival – Those attending a particular weekend Mass at St. Cecilia Church may enter the building through one of two entrances: 1) the main entrance by Newfield Avenue, and 2) the southwestern entrance on the corner closest to the school building.
+For Masses at St. Gabriel’s, the faithful will use the main entrance.
+Upon entering either church, a volunteer will confirm your registration and you will have an opportunity to make a donation.
 You may also make a donation online or in the mail.
 From there, volunteers will help you find a seat, which will be based on need to maintain proper social distancing.
 We hope you understand that we cannot guarantee that you will be seated in your preferred section.
 Members of households may sit together and need not observe the social distancing otherwise required.

 Music – because singing expels significantly more aerosolized particles of virus than speaking, the Diocese has mandated that congregational singing by the assembly is suspended until further notice.
 There will be a cantor, accompanied by our Director of Music, who will provide the music for the liturgies.